 Smell the wine – aroma

 Swirl the wine in your glass by rotating your wrist.
 Swirling takes a little practice.
 Most people have trouble at first because they are moving their entire arm to swirl the glass.
 The key is in the wrist.
 Rotate the wrist while holding the rest of the arm still.
-The swirling of the glass releases the wine’s aromas to the top edge of the glass.
+The swirling of the glass releases the aroma of the wine to the top edge of the glass.

 Place your nose just over and the side of the wine glass.
 Keep your mouth open.
 The aromas should bounce off this edge straight up the nostrils.
-Take a very deep sniff.
+Take an intense sniff.
 Identify any familiar smells.
 Repeat, but rest your aroma senses for 10 seconds before you try again.

 Taste the wine

 After smelling the wine, it is time to take a sip.
 Roll it over your tongue for several seconds before swallowing.
 Exhale through your nose as you swallow.
 Your taste buds and sense of smell will work together.

 On the second sip, try swishing the wine around in the mouth and then swallow and exhale through your nose.
 Some tasters chew the wine in their mouths.
 Try each and see what works best for you.